 - Group 3 – people who are at higher risk if they catch COVID-19 (people aged over 65, those with relevant underlying health conditions and disabled people).
 These vaccinations started in May.

-- Group 4 – the remainder of the general population aged 16 and older.
-We expect these vaccinations to start in July.
+- Group 4 – the remainder of the general population aged 16 and older – This Group is broken down into five age groups:

 Vaccinations will be given by trained health professionals and like all other immunisations, you will need to wait 20 minutes after the vaccination to ensure you have no side effects.
 You will then be scheduled for your second dose of the vaccination 21 days later.
 BOTH doses are required to have the best protection against the virus.